qiboda/dotFiles/README.md

 # dotFiles
 These are my dot files.

-If you want use these files.
+If you want to use these files.
 You can run:

     sh -c "$(curl -fsSL https://github.com/qiboda/dotFiles/raw/master/install.sh)"